 If you’re noticing a consistent variance or high consumption on certain items in your venue, you can use the independent inventory feature to help pinpoint the issue.

-Note that when you perform an independent inventory, it does not update your stock count.
+Note: When you take an independent inventory, it does not update your stock count.
 As the name indicates, independent inventories stand-alone from full inventories.

-Their main purpose is to measure the consumption/usage of items over a shorter period of time.
+Their purpose is to measure the consumption/usage of items over a shorter period of time.

 You’ll need to complete an opening count, and a closing count in order to see the consumption.
 If your POS is integrated with WISK, you can also see the variance (the difference between what was sold and what was consumed).